 Adiposity and antiretroviral drugs put HIV-positive individuals at increased risk of developing cardiovascular disease (CVD).
 Hence prevention of CVD is of crucial concern in such patients, and statins have been the drug of choice.
 Tesamorelin studies posit that the peptide reduces lipodystrophy and triglyceride, total cholesterol, and non-HDL-C in HIV-positive patients.
 Ectopic fat deposition is involved in inflammation, which increases the risk of CVD.
 Adipose tissue deposition in visceral organs, epicardium, and liver enhance CVD risk.
 The peptide thus may decrease inflammatory response by controlling excess adiposity.
 The researchers note that “HIV-infected patients receiving tesamorelin with ≥8% reduction in VAT have significantly improved triglyceride levels, adiponectin levels, and preservation of glucose homeostasis over 52 weeks of treatment.”

 Tesamorelin and Lypodystrophy

-Peripheral nerve damage can be caused by injury, diabetes or surgical interventions.
-It triggers debilitating challenges with both motor and sensory function in the affected parts.
+Peripheral nerve damage can be caused by injury, diabetes, or surgical interventions.
+It triggers debilitating motor and sensory function challenges in the affected parts.
 There is very limited intervention as nerve cells are tough to regenerate.
-Studies show that growth hormone manipulation can improve peripheral nerve injury as well as increase both rate and extent of healing.
-Tesamorelin is being considered for such intervention, partially due to the existing FDA approval.
+Studies show that growth hormone manipulation can improve peripheral nerve injury and increase both rate and extent of healing.
+Tesamorelin is being considered for such intervention.

 Tesamorelin Investigated in Dementia